janestreet/magic-trace/README.md

 magic-trace would not be possible without `perf`s extensive support for Intel PT. `perf` does most of the work in interpreting Intel PT's output, and magic-trace likely wouldn't exist were it not for their efforts.
 Thank you, everyone who contributed.

-magic-trace doesn't do any visualization itself, it relies on [Perfetto](https://perfetto.dev).
+magic-trace's UI is a fork of [Perfetto](https://github.com/janestreet/magic-trace/wiki/About-the-UI), with minor modifications.
 We'd like to thank the people at Google who worked on it, it solves a hard problem well so we don't have to.